 Note that, if the system that issues an ISSUE PASS LUNAME(grname) command is the only CICS currently registered under the generic resource name (for example, the others have all been shut down), the ISSUE PASS command does not fail with an INVREQ.
 Instead, the terminal is logged off and message DFHZC3490 is written to the CSNE log.
 You can code your node error program to deal with this situation.
-For advice on coding a node error program, see Writing a node error program, in the CICS Customization Guide.
+For advice on coding a node error program, see the CICS Customization Guide.